microsoft/vscode-htmlhint/htmlhint/README.md

 ## Settings

-The HTMLHint extension provides three [settings](https://code.visualstudio.com/docs/customization/userandworkspace):
+The HTMLHint extension provides these [settings](https://code.visualstudio.com/docs/customization/userandworkspace):

 * `htmlhint.enable` - disable the HTMLHint extension globally or per workspace.
 * `htmlhint.documentSelector` - specify additional language services to be linted
 * `htmlhint.options` - provide a rule set to override on disk `.htmlhintrc` or HTMLHint defaults.
+* `htmlhint.configFile` - specify a custom HTMLHint configuration file.
+Please specify either 'htmlhint.configFile' or 'htmlhint.options', but not both.

 You can change settings globally (**File** > **Preferences** > **User Settings**) or per workspace (**File** > **Preferences** > **Workspace Settings**).
 The **Preferences** menu is under **Code** on macOS.